-Join us for a lunchtime fireside chat featuring Sally Spooner, recently appointed chair of the American Society for the Prevention of Cruelty to Animals’ (ASPCA) board of directors.
+Join us for a lunchtime fireside chat featuring Sally Spooner, recently appointed chair of the American Society for the Prevention of Cruelty to Animals’ (ASPCA) board of directors, and Matthew Bershadker, president and CEO.
 Founded in 1866, the ASPCA has emerged as one of the most effective and venerable nonprofit organizations in the world.
-Serving as the chairperson, Spooner will join Donna Rapaccioli, dean of the Gabelli School of Business, to explore the history and mission of the ASPCA, lessons in leadership from the C-suite, and how the ASPCA pivoted during the COVID-19 public health crisis to care for pets and their owners.
+Spooner will join Donna Rapaccioli, dean of the Gabelli School of Business, and Bershadker to explore the history and mission of the ASPCA, lessons in leadership from the C-suite, and how the ASPCA pivoted during the COVID-19 public health crisis to care for pets and their owners.

 Agenda

-12 p.m.: Welcome Remarks and Speaker Introduction: Donna Rapaccioli, dean of the Gabelli School of Business
+12 p.m.: Welcome Remarks and Speaker Introductions: Donna Rapaccioli, dean of the Gabelli School of Business

-12:08 p.m.: Fireside Chat: Sally Spooner and Dean Rapaccioli
+12:08 p.m.: Sally Spooner and Matthew Bershadker, moderated by Dean Rapaccioli

 12:45 p.m.: Audience Q&A